 CUTTAT, Jacques-Albert

 CUTTAT, Jacques-Albert (pseudonym Jean Thamar).
-Delémont, canton Jura 1909 — 1989.
+Delémont, canton Jura 1909 — Bern 5.6.1989.
 Swiss Diplomat, Lawyer and Esotericist.
 Son of a wealthy banker.
-Studies at Bern and Paris.
-Dr. For a while taught in Bogota (Columbia), then Professor of Philosophy at Sorbonne.
-From the late 1950s Swiss Ambassador to India.
+School in Basel.
+Studies at Bern, London and Paris.
+Dr. (of Law?).
+From 1935 worked as diplomat, also PD of Commercial Law at Bern.
+For a while taught at Columbia University in New York, then Professor of Philosophy at Sorbonne.
+From 1960 Swiss Ambassador to India.
 After an accident during a visit to Sri Lanka he had to retire to Switzerland and spent years in a sanatorium.
 An ecumenical Christian much interested in Vedānta.

 As J. Thamar: articles in Guénon’s Études traditionnelles; “Prajñāpāramitā”, AsSt/ÉtAs 1, 1949, 7-29; also wrote on music.